zeneslev/zeneslev.github.io/_posts/2025-02-01-BlogPost---First.md

 1 hour later I am eating dinner with my facilitators.
 Back to normal now, but I feel completely free.
 I am still in awe.

 # Nonduality
 Nonduality is the knowing that there are not two separate things, a self and the world.
 You are one with everything and everyone.
 This oneness has the qualities of bliss, love, peace, freedom.
 You are not a separate self district from the world.
 That felt separateness is an illusion.
-The experience I mention above with 5-meo-DMT (the active component in the secretions of the Bufo Alvarius Toad) was my first glimpse at what nonduality can "feel like" although in a very rapid and somewhat forced way.
+The experience I mention above with 5-meo-DMT (the active component in the secretions of the Bufo Alvarius Toad) was my first glimpse at what nonduality (self-realization) can "feel like" although in a very rapid and somewhat forced way.
 Both certain forms of meditation and psychedelics can induce this type of experience.

 The fascinating thing is that when the "knowledge" of myself goes away, there is still something here, something familiar.
 Even perhaps more familiar than what I used to call "myself".
 What's really falling away is the ego: our personal identity, the inner narrator, the system that keeps track of who I am by associating a made up concept "me" with identities that are made up "engineer", "musician", "sad", "angry", "American".
 If I lose my job, do "I" change?
 What is the "me-ness" underneath these identifications.
 Even the identification with the body and mind seem to be illusory when investigated closely.